Law Of Attraction Success Story: My Story… By Pauline Giles

 People say how do I do it?
 I work 60+ hours a week; am permanently wired, my head never stops.
 I say its passion.
 I am driven and it gets results.

-September 2011 - a friend and myself went on a Monte Carlo or Bust Car Rally in BB the charities ex London Taxi.
+A friend and I went on a Monte Carlo or Bust Car Rally in BB the charities ex London Taxi.
 She is sprayed pink, has zebra print seats, pink carpet and a glitter ball.
 We had a ball and helped raise over £50,000 for cancer in Cornwall, BosomBuddiesUK was one of the beneficiaries.

 BB is a great PR tool; everyone knows me and regularly sees me bombing around Cornwall and beyond – her long eyelashes flapping in the breeze!

-10 November 2011 – I went to the House of Commons for the second time.
-This caused quite a furore in the county, this little Cornish Maid going to speak to the MPs.
+I went to the House of Commons for the second time.
+This caused quite a furor in the county, this little Cornish Maid going to speak to the MPs.

 It went rather well, they got what I had to say, I was clever, talked money!